Skip to main content

 Frequently Asked Questions

-• The 2024-25 academic year begins October 1, 2024 through September 30, 2025.
+• The 2024-25 academic year began October 1, 2024 and ran through September 30, 2025.

-• Pearson will contact all eligible test-takers, notifying them of their opportunity to apply for the grant.
+• Pearson contacted all eligible test-takers, notifying them of their opportunity to apply for the grant.
 If you believe you are eligible but did not receive an email from Pearson within 5 business days of completing your test, read through the eligibility criteria (above) to confirm your specific case.
 If you still believe you are eligible and did not receive an email from Pearson, please contact Bridgett McDowell, Education Assessment Specialist, at McDowellB@Michigan.gov.

 • Eligible test-takers should apply as soon as possible.
 Grants will be awarded on a first-come, first-served basis.
 MDE cannot fund grant applications received after September 30, 2025 or after the funds have been exhausted - whichever occurs first.